sepehr0eslami/rimp/README.md

 Rimp X.X.X.
 ```

+## From Source

+You can compile the source code yourself by following the instructions available in the [HACKING.md](https://github.com/sepehr0eslami/rimp/blob/master/HACKING.md) file.

 # Usage
 `rimp` is used through multiple sub-commands that each does a special task; exactly like `git` and `apt`.